alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 df = pd.read_csv("../data/train.csv")
 ```

 By using [df.head()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) and [df.info()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html) we can quickly gauge the nature of the dataset.
-It's worthing checking that each of the 1460 data points represent unique houses.
+It's worth checking that each of the 1460 data points represent unique houses.
 Luckily for us, they do.

 **Exploration**

-To start off it makes to look at the variable we're prediciting, in this case the Sale Price ($USD).
+To start off it makes to look at the variable we're predicting, in this case the Sale Price ($USD).

 <img src="/assets/bio/price_skew.png" alt="price_skew" style="width:100%"/>